idirall22/hacker-blog/_posts/2020-10-08-restapi-using-golang-and-fiber-framework.md

 published: true
 ---

----
-title: Rest API using Golang and Fiber framework
-published: true
----

 ## Getting Started

 For the purpose of this tutorial, we are going to build a simple todo list RESTful API.
 To achieve that we are going to use Golang and Fiber framework.